0fajarpurnama0/0fajarpurnama0.github.io/_posts/2019-01-10-highschooldxd-mortal-veritas-ren-dark-seeker.md

 ## 14.1 The Intrusion

-<iframe width="725" height="329" src="https://www.youtube.com/embed/qJYZrwIVeOM" title="Kingdom Hearts Dark Road Theater 32.
-Struggle to Answer" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<div class="video-container"><iframe src="https://www.youtube.com/embed/qJYZrwIVeOM" title="Kingdom Hearts Dark Road Theater 32.
+Struggle to Answer" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></div>

 The clubroom was vibrant.
 Streamers hung from the ceiling.
 A massive cake sat on the table.
 Issei was laughing, his arm around Asia.
 It was a perfect snapshot of a Happy Ending.